edw/braille-framebuffer/README.md

 * Routines to place text overlays and lines atop the image.

+* Translate bitmap to braille codepoint values more efficiently via a lookup table.

+* Blitting with transfer modes.

 ## Using bfb.c

 The interface is extremely straightforward.
 You should be able to do